CA4022/CSC1109-Data-Speed-and-Scale/docs/sandbox.md

 JupyterLab client, and mount your current directory as the working directory for that client.
 Once you see the message "Finished **Deploy Cluster Stack**.", you can then connect to the client via a WebUI [here](http://0.0.0.0:8888).

+WARNING: Once you start this container it will remain running until you have manually stopped it, either by sending a `SIGTERM` (by hitting ctrl+c) or running `docker stop` followed by the name or hash of the container.